-Sailor Piece Beginner Guide: Everything New Players Need to Know
+Sailor Piece Beginner Guide — New Players Start Here

 Step-by-step Sailor Piece guide for new players.
 Learn races, fruits, leveling 0-250, first 2 hours checklist, and common mistakes to avoid.